ondra-vaic/Steering-AI-Documentation/docs/4_documentation-core/5_queries/0_distance-queries.md

     <source src="/videos/DebugJob.mp4" type="video/mp4" />
     Your browser does not support the video tag.
 </video>
-*Video showing `DebugJobWrapper` visualized.
+*Video showing a neighbor query visualized.
 The connections show neighbor relationships.
 The radii show the maximum distance to consider a neighbor.*

 :::tip
 `DebugJobWrapper` can help to visualize a neighbor query, as in the video.